High-Performance Fine Defect Detection in Artificial Leather Using Dual Feature Pool Object Detection: Introduction

 The defects in synthetic leather can be primarily categorized into two major types: linear defects, including scratches, creases, fine stripes, etc., and point defects, such as white spots, black spots, stains, insect marks, oil stains, impurities, particles, burns, etc. Since detection of large-sized defects is relatively straightforward, this paper focuses solely on the more challenging task of detecting small-sized defects with deep learning algorithms.
 Specifically, the defects of interest include black spots, white spots, insect marks, impurities, particles, burns, and stains.
 These defects, when imaged using illumination and industrial grayscale cameras, can be broadly categorized into two groups: black spots and white spots (Fig.\ref{fig:ald}).
-The baseline model adopted in this paper is YOLOv5(\cite{yolo5}).
-Due to the relatively small size of the defects in synthetic leather (ranging from 4 pixels to 20 pixels), the structure of YOLOv5 is requires careful adaption.
-The neck structure of YOLOv5 consists of a feature pyramid network (FPN)(\cite{fpn}) and a path aggregation network (PAN)(\cite{pan}).
-However, this design leads to inconsistent neck depths for detection heads of different scales, particularly for the detection of small-sized object(\cite{survey2}) head.
-Consequently, YOLOv5 exhibits relatively lower average precision (AP) for small object detection.
-To address this issue and leverage the characteristics of synthetic leather defects, this paper proposes a novel double feature pool object detector, named "YOLOD".
+The baseline model adopted in this paper is YOLOv5\cite{yolo5}.
+YOLOv5 is widely applied in industrial fields due to its efficient inference speed and relatively high detection rate (AP).